jlmyers14/yoda-speak-translator/README.md

-A website which takes a string phrase as input and converts it into Yodish by utilizing the public Yodish API from https://funtranslations.com/api/yoda.
+A website that takes in a string phrase as input and converts it into Yodish by utilizing the public Yodish API from https://funtranslations.com/api/yoda.

 Ex: